Castellan: Jerusalem

 At one time there was a castellan nominated from among the Officers of the Kingdom of Jerusalem.
 Anselm was the first such castellan, c.
 1110.

 Malta

 A castellan was established in Valletta on the island of Malta.

 Poland

-In the Kingdom of Poland and later the Polish–Lithuanian Commonwealth, castellans (Kasztelan) were the lowest rung of the territorial administration of the country and deferred to voivodes (with the exception of the Burgrave of Kraków (Polish Burgrabia krakowski) who had precedence over the Voivode of Kraków).
+In the Kingdom of Poland and later the Polish–Lithuanian Commonwealth, castellans (Kasztelan) were territorial and senatorial officials responsible for castle districts and regional administration.
+Though generally ranking beneath voivodes in the hierarchy of provincial authority (with the exception of the Burgrave of Kraków (Polish Burgrabia krakowski) who had precedence over the Voivode of Kraków), castellans remained important noble dignitaries and members of the Senate of Poland.
 Castellans were in charge of a subdivision of a voivodeship called the castellany (Polish Kasztelania) until the 15th-century.
 From then on castellanies, depending on their size, either became provinces, or in the case of smaller domains were replaced by powiats and the castellan role became honorific and was replaced in situ by a Starosta.
-Castellans in the Polish–Lithuanian Commonwealth were of senatorial rank and were often appointed from the nobility, but not exclusively so.
+Castellans in the medieval Kingdom of Poland were originally appointed from among both the nobility and the broader class of royal military-administrative elites.
+By the later medieval and early modern periods, however, castellanships had become predominantly senatorial offices held by members of the nobility, especially the higher szlachta and magnate class.